Joe The Murderer

 Joe used to be a murderer.
 Before Christ set us free, most of us have done terrible things.
 The apostle Paul was a murderer and persecutor of Christians.
 But when we received Christ, Christ came into our lives, and we became very special to God.
 Our past is washed away by the blood of Christ shed on the cross where He died for our sins.
 We are new creatures.
 Old things have passed away and all things have become new (2 Corinthians 5:17

 , NIV).
-Our old nature is dead and we are hid with Christ in God (Colossians 3:3).
-There is now no condemnation (Romans 8:1).
+Our old nature is dead and we are hid with Christ in God (Colossians 3:3

 When we receive Christ we become children of the King, forgiven and cleansed of all sins, and joint heirs with Christ.
 Yes, this happened to Joe and everyone else who has made Jesus their Savior, Lord and Master, no matter how serious the crime.

-If we receive Christ, we are "found in him, not having a righteousness of (our) own that comes from the law, but that which is through faith in Christ -- the righteousness that comes from God and is by faith" (Philippians 3:9, NIV).
+If we receive Christ, we are "found in him, not having a righteousness of (our) own that comes from the law, but that which is through faith in Christ -- the righteousness that comes from God and is by faith" (Philippians 3:9

 That is why we will praise and worship Him forever.